Legend of the Guardians: The Owls of Ga'Hoole: Plot

-A young barn owl Soren lives in the kingdom of Tyto Forest with his family and enjoys listening to his father's stories of the "Guardians of Ga'Hoole," valiant warrior owls who fought the evil Pure Ones.
+A young barn owl named Soren lives in the kingdom of Tyto Forest with his family and enjoys listening to his father's stories of the "Guardians of Ga'Hoole," valiant warrior owls who fought the evil Pure Ones.
 Soren's older brother Kludd becomes jealous after Soren starts learning how to fly faster than him, and pushes him off a branch, causing them both to fall to the ground.
 They are attacked by a Tasmanian devil, and then they are rescued but kidnapped by Jatt and Jutt, two owls who work for the Pure Ones, and taken to the St. Aegolius Academy for Orphaned Owls.

 The Pure Ones' queen, Nyra, announces that the owls will either become soldiers or pickers (owls who find " flecks," bits of magnetic metal used to build a superweapon).
 While Kludd becomes a soldier, Soren and another owl named Gylfie become pickers and are put through a brainwashing process called "moon-blinking," but they resist.
 A boreal owl named Grimble, who is not truly a Pure One, teaches them to fly and tells them to find the Great Tree of Ga'Hoole, but Nyra finds out and kills him.
 Soren and Gylfie escape and soon meet two more owls named Digger and Twilight.
 In their hollow, Soren reunites with Mrs. P, a western blind snake who is his family's nest maid.
 She agrees to go with them and find the Guardians.

 The owls fly toward the sea of Hoolemere and reach the legendary shrine of the Guardians, guarded by an oracular echidna who helps the owls find the Island of Ga'Hoole.
 While flying, the band encounter a fierce snowstorm and Digger's wings freeze, causing him to fall into the sea.
 They are saved by two owls Boron and Barran, king and queen of the Guardians, and are led to the Great Tree of Ga'Hoole, where Soren tells the Guardians about the Pure Ones' plans.
 Boron sends a great grey owl called Allomere out to investigate St. Aegolius.